ACCESS-NRI/access-hive.org.au/docs/model_evaluation/index.md

 <!-- Model evaluation is about measuring how fit for purpose a particular model is.  -->

-ACCESS-NRI's Model Evaluation and Diagnostics (MED) work is a critical facet of climate modeling, encompassing various tasks designed to ensure the model's reliability and accuracy.
+ACCESS-NRI's Model Evaluation and Diagnostics (MED) work is a critical facet of climate modeling that includes the comparison of different models and their confrontation with real-world data to test a model's reliability and accuracy in order to draw scientific conclusions.

-## What is MED about?

-**Evaluation** involves scrutinizing the model through Model/Observation confrontations, checking its performance against real-world observations.
-It also includes experiment comparisons, testing the model under different scenarios, and inter-model comparisons like the Coupled Model Intercomparison Project (CMIP), assessing how the ACCESS-NRI model fares when compared with other climate models.

-**Diagnostics** involves constant monitoring of model runs to detect any anomalies or inconsistencies and a thorough analysis of outputs to verify the model's accuracy over time.

 ## Getting Started with MED

-If you are new to model evaluation and diagnostics, we recommend you read our [Getting Started with MED page](./model_evaluation_getting_started/index.md):
+If you are new to MED and are wondering [*"What is Model Evaluation and Diagnostics about?"*](./model_evaluation_getting_started/index.md), we recommend you read our [Getting Started with MED page](./model_evaluation_getting_started/index.md):

 <div class="card-container">
     <a href="../get_started" class="squared-card default-text-color">
         <div class="squared-card-image-container">